andrewstiefel/andrewstiefel.com/_pages/now.md

 This page was updated October 17, 2024 from near Seattle, Washington.
 The purpose of the page is to share what I'm up to and working on currently.
 I aim to update it every few months.

 ## Currently
-- Planting trees, bushes, and the winnter garden
+- Planting trees, bushes, and the winter garden
 - Painting the house, tables, and other outdoor furniture

 ## Making